Rebirth Year Fourteen

 –REFERENCE: In Justice League Dark Vol. 2 #7-8—originally told in Batman and… #19.
 Obsessed with bringing back Damian from the dead, Batman hacks into the computer database of the secret government peacekeeping agency known as SHADE (Super-Human Advanced Defense Executive), looking for information about resurrection.
 (SHADE is run by Father Time, who is currently in the body of a young unnamed Japanese schoolgirl.
 Don’t forget, Father Time is a sentient microscopic creature that resides in the brain of its host body, which he replaces every ten years.)
 The Caped Crusader learns the secret location of Castle Frankenstein near the North Pole.
 There, Batman kidnaps SHADE’s top agent, the patchwork living-zombie Frankenstein (leader of the Creature Commandos).[8]
 The Caped Crusader hopes that the original re-animated man can somehow help him bring back Damian.
 When Frankenstein refuses to help, Batman takes him apart (literally) and begins a bizarre autopsy/experimentation using his dismembered body.
 Red Robin puts a stop to Batman’s chicanery, sending the pissed-off Dark Knight back to Gotham.

 –REFERENCE: In Batgirl Vol. 5 Annual #2—originally told in Batgirl Vol. 4 #18-22 and Batman and… #21.
 A disheveled Batman tells Commissioner Gordon that Robin has died.
 Jim tells Babs.
 Shortly thereafter, Batgirl busts Firebug and then tracks down her brother, James Junior, who has escaped from Arkham and has been stalking Babs’ roommate Alysia Yeoh for weeks.
 James Junior challenges his sister to a duel.
 The siblings fight, during which brother seemingly falls to his death.
 Batgirl is briefly charged with murder, leading to tension between she, Batman, and Commissioner Gordon.
-Thankfully, James Junior turns up alive-and-well and goes into Blackgate Prison.
+Thankfully, James Junior turns up alive-and-well.
+Despite being only thirteen-years-old, James Junior is tried as an adult and goes into Blackgate Prison.

 –REFERENCE: From DC’s Grifter Got Run Over By a Reindeer #1 Part 6 Epilogue.
 Batman fights Catwoman on the docks.